 Financial statements must include:

+An annual report must also be appended to the financial statements.
+Small entities subject to accountability are not obligated to prepare annual reports or financing calculations, and they have been exempted from some of the notes requirements of the Accounting Ordinance.
 A small entity subject to accountability refers to a company that exceeds no more than one of the following limits in the last financial year and in the financial year directly preceding it:

-net sales EUR 7.3 million
+- net sales EUR 7.3 million

-balance sheet total EUR 3.650 million
+- balance sheet total EUR 3.650 million

-personnel on average max.
+- personnel on average max.
 50 people.